yearn/tokenized-strategy/SPECIFICATION.md

 #### Setting the keeper
 Setting the address that is also allowed to call report and tend functions.

+#### Setting the Emergency Admin
+A strategies management can set another address to serve as an `emergencyAdmin`.
+Which gives that address the ability to shutdown a strategy and call `emergencyWithdraw`.

 #### Setting Performance Fee
 Setting the percent in terms of basis points for the amount of profit to be charged as a fee.